Santi-hr/UNI-T-Thermal-Utilities/README.md

 ![Extraction examples](https://raw.githubusercontent.com/Santi-hr/UNI-T-Thermal-Utilities/main/examples/readme_header.jpg)

 UNI-T thermal cameras, like UTi260B, store a clean thermal image embedded at the end of the bmp files that are generated for each capture.
-In addition, the selected colorbar, configuration variables, and the temperature of some key points are also stored.
+In addition, the selected palette, configuration variables, and the temperature of some key points are also stored.

 The current small script allows extracting this data and exporting it or as a python lib for its use from other scripts.
+Also, it provides a function to change the palette, between the ones from the camera or to a custom one.

+Beware, the extracted thermal data can have large errors when there is a large temperature range.
+This happens because the data stored does not come directly from the sensor, but from what appears on screen.
+For precise measurements use the "point temperature" option directly on the camera.

 My end goal is to also provide a GUI tool that can perform some analysis the UNI-T software lacks.
-Like setting custom colorbars, or printing temperature profiles.
+Like setting custom palettes, or printing temperature profiles.

 ## Requirements